pyxtal package

 apply_perturbation(d_lat=0.05, d_coor=0.05, d_rot=1)[source]

-perturb the structure without breaking the symmetry
+Perturb the structure without breaking the symmetry.

 Parameters:

-build(group, species, numIons, lattice, sites, tol=0.01, use_hall=False)[source]
+build(group, species, numIons, lattice, sites, tol=0.01, dim=3, use_hall=False)[source]

 Parameters:

-• group – 225
+• group (int) – Space group number (1-230), e.g. 225

-• species – [‘Na’, ‘Cl’]
+• species (list) – List of atomic species, e.g. [‘Na’, ‘Cl’]

-• numIons – [4, 4]
+• numIons (list) – Number of atoms of each species, e.g. [4, 4]

-• lattice – lattice object
+• lattice – Lattice object defining unit cell

-• sites – [[{“4a”: [0.0, 0.0, 0.0]}], [{“4b”: [0.5, 0.5, 0.5]}]]
+• sites (list) – List of Wyckoff position dictionaries, one per species e.g. [[{“4a”: [0.0, 0.0, 0.0]}], [{“4b”: [0.5, 0.5, 0.5]}]]

 check_H_coordination(r=1.12)[source]

-A function to check short if H is connected to more than one atom Mainly used for debug, powered by pymatgen
+A function to check if H is connected to more than one atom Mainly used for debug, powered by pymatgen

 Parameters: